Aman-0604/Aman-0604/README.md

 - 🌱 I’m currently learning about Data Structures , Algorithms , React
 - 👯 I’m looking to collaborate on Cpp projects and Web Dev projects
 - 📫 How to reach me: Mail me at techbugaman@gmail.com
+- 🧵 How to connect with me : My linkedin profile : https://www.linkedin.com/in/ag0604/
 - ⚡ Fun fact: Jack of all trades , Master of None !